Quick Summary

 Step 1: Understanding Australian Tax Brackets

-Australia uses a progressive tax system.
-Here's how tax brackets work for 2024-2025:
+Australia uses a progressive tax system, where higher income is taxed at higher rates.
+Here's how the brackets work for 2025-26 (same as 2024-25):

 Step 2: Calculate Your Income Tax